-Pediatric Audiologist Jobs for OPT Students
+OPT Pediatric Audiologist Jobs

 Pediatric Audiologist jobs on OPT require clinical work authorization and, in most states, a state audiology license before you can practice independently.
-Your OPT period gives you up to 12 months of authorized employment, with a 24-month STEM extension unavailable for this CIP code, so targeting employers who sponsor H-1B early matters.
+Your OPT period gives you up to 12 months of authorized employment, with a 24-month STEM extension unavailable for this CIP code, so targeting employers who sponsor H-1B visa early matters.

-See All Pediatric Audiologist JobsOverview
+See All OPT Pediatric Audiologist JobsOverview

-Showing 5 of 8+ Pediatric Audiologist jobs
+Showing 3 of 3+ Pediatric Audiologist jobs

 Have you applied for this role?